liuyunplus/yun-blog-builder/post/Implementation of a regular expression engine/index.md

 #### 6. Thompson algorithm

-We discussed above that complex regular expressions can be constructed from simple regular expressions through basic operations such as union, connection, and closure.
+We discussed above that complex regular expressions can be constructed from simple regular expressions through basic operations such as union, concatenation, and closure.
 The Thompson algorithm uses this inductive idea to convert a regular expression into an equivalent NFA Yes, the algorithm recursively divides a regular expression into its sub-expressions, and after obtaining the NFA corresponding to each sub-expression, constructs the expression itself according to the operational relationship between the sub-expressions and a series of rules The corresponding NFA.
 The operation rules for constructing its own NFA through subexpression NFA are described below.

 ##### 6.1 Minimal NFA Construction